Rush Limbaugh, the man President Obama has told you not to listen to.

 And I replied, there are some deals to be had right now because of the foreclosures.

-I mean, some people California has a lot of home prices.
+I mean, some people, California has a lot of home prices.

-I mean home prices have plunged a lot.
+Home prices have plunged a lot.

-There are some people getting into the markets if they want shelter, they want to own a home.
+There are some people getting into the markets.

-Uh some people not concerned about the investment aspect of it, they just want a house.
+Some people not concerned about the investment aspect of it.

-And they're getting into them.
+And they're getting a new one.

 You can.

-I mean they are destroying everything they're touching.
+I mean, they are destroying everything they're touching.

-Because when you subsidize what would otherwise be a foreclosed on home, then you're establishing a floor on home value, and it won't go below that.
+Because when you subsidize what would otherwise be a foreclosed on home, then you're establishing a floor on home value and it won't go below that.

-Now I made a prediction to you people all during the campaign, a number of you people called here.
+Now, I made a prediction to you people all during the campaign.

 I cautioned you not to have that belief.

-And I warned you what some of the civil rights leaders have said that he doesn't really represent the slave blood of American oppression.
+And I warned you what some of the civil rights leaders have said, that he doesn't really represent the slave blood of American oppression.

 He doesn't have any.